 Set Coil (SET) – Set the output in a latched condition when the rung is enabled.

 Reset Coil (RST) – Reset the output (unlatch) of a corresponding set coil.

-The set and reset instruction are used together to turn on/off an output.
-This is similar to our simple start stop circuit that we discussed previously.
+The set and reset instructions are used together to turn on/off output.
+This is similar to the simple start-stop circuit that we discussed previously.

 Timed Coil (TMC) – Hold the state of the output ON for a predetermined time.

 The output will complete the timed value duration before turning off.
 Output maintained will enable the output to remain on after the time as long as the input condition is on.